-a) that accurate, quantitative short-term predictions of ionospheric variations a few hours or days in advance would increase the reliability of radiocommunication and aeronautical radionavigation-satellite services including safety related applications;
+a) that accurate, quantitative short-term forecasting of space weather related ionospheric variations a few hours or days in advance would increase the reliability of radiocommunication and radionavigation-satellite services including safety related applications;

-b) that, in addition to the widespread disturbances associated with major geophysical or solar events that affect the total electron content (TEC), the spatial and temporal gradients of TEC and the occurrence of ionospheric scintillations, there are other hour-to-hour and day-to-day ionospheric variations (which may be local in influence),decides that the following Questions should be studied
+b) that, in addition to the widespread disturbances associated with major geophysical or space weather events (including ionospheric or geomagnetic storms) that affect the total electron content (TEC), the spatial and temporal gradients of TEC and the occurrence of ionospheric scintillations, there are other hour-to-hour and day-to-day ionospheric variations (which may be local in influence);

+c) that space weather data products addressing trans-ionospheric radiocommunications and radionavigation services exist,

+decides that the following Questions should be studied

-1 What are the needs and techniques for the short-term prediction (up to a few hours in advance) of operational parameters for trans-ionospheric radiocommunications and radionaviagtion services?
+1 What are the needs and techniques for the short-term forecasting of operational parameters for trans-ionospheric radiocommunications and radionavigation services?

-2 How useful are the established techniques of ground based and space-based space weather monitoring for short-term prediction of trans-ionospheric propagation conditions?further decides
+2 How useful are the established techniques of ground based and space-based space weather monitoring for short-term forecasting of trans-ionospheric propagation conditions?

+3 What is the status of standardization of space weather data products for trans-ionospheric radiocommunications and radionavigation services?

+further decides

-1 that appropriate information shall be included in a Recommendation or a Handbook;
+1 that the results of the above studies should be included in one or more Recommendations and/or Reports;

-2 that the above studies should be completed by 2013.
+2 that the above studies should be completed by 2015.